Conversation for Non-verifiable Learning: Self-Evolving LLMs through Meta-Evaluation

 \section{Experiments}

-We evaluate \method{} on three non-verifiable benchmarks where ground-truth labels do not exist, and on five challenging verifiable benchmarks requiring advanced reasoning capabilities.
-Our experimental design addresses two key questions: (1)~Does \method{} improve performance on genuinely non-verifiable tasks without ground-truth supervision?
-(2)~Can conversation-derived rewards effectively train both generation and evaluation capabilities without ground-truth?
-(2) Does the meta-evaluation signal ($r_{\text{diag}}$) outperform existing label-free baselines that use only peer agreement as the training signal?
+We evaluate \method{} on three non-verifiable benchmarks where ground-truth labels do not exist, and on five challenging verifiable benchmarks requiring advanced reasoning.
+Our experimental design addresses three questions: (1)~Does \method{} improve performance on genuinely non-verifiable tasks without ground-truth supervision?
+(2)~Can conversation-derived rewards effectively train both generation and evaluation skills without ground-truth labels?
+(3)~On verifiable tasks, does the meta-evaluation signal ($r_{\text{diag}}$) outperform existing label-free baselines that use only peer agreement as the training signal?